stcorp/harp/doc/python.rst

    :param valid_max: Maximum valid value; any value above this threshold is
                      considered to be invalid.
    :param str description: Humand-readble description of the variable.
+   :param list enum: List of strings with the names of each enumeration value.

 Functions
 ^^^^^^^^^